 - Transparent testing.
 Brands that test batches for pathogens and publish their protocols are worth the premium.

 Stella & Chewy’s Freeze-Dried Raw Patties are probably the most widely available entry point.
 Freeze-dried, shelf-stable until rehydrated, available in multiple proteins (beef, chicken, duck, lamb).
 Complete and balanced.
-A 14-ounce bag runs about $36 — affordable as a topper, expensive as a sole diet for a large dog.
 The convenience factor is strong: no freezer space needed for storage.

 Primal Freeze-Dried Nuggets use a blend of beef, organs, and ground bone with organic produce.
 The organ meat and bone content addresses the calcium-phosphorus issue that plagues DIY raw.
-About $38 for 14 ounces.
 The nuggets can be served whole or crumbled over kibble.
 No synthetic vitamins as the primary nutrient source, which appeals to owners who want a whole-food approach.

 Northwest Naturals Frozen Raw is a traditional frozen option for owners who prefer minimal processing.
 Comes in nuggets or patties that thaw before serving.
 Multiple protein options including whitefish for dogs with common protein sensitivities.
-About $35 for a 6-pound bag, which makes it more cost-effective per pound than the freeze-dried options but requires freezer space and thaw time.
+More cost-effective per pound than freeze-dried options but requires freezer space and thaw time.

 Instinct Raw Boost Mixers are not a complete diet.
 They are freeze-dried raw toppers designed to add raw nutrition to existing kibble.
-About $15 for a 6-ounce bag.
-This is the practical middle ground for owners who want some raw element without committing to a full diet switch.
+Honestly, this is the practical middle ground for owners who want some raw element without going all in.
 Low cost of entry, low risk, and an honest way to see how your dog responds.

 Raw feeding a German Shepherd costs significantly more than kibble.
 For a 70-pound adult, expect roughly $150 to $280 per month on commercial raw as a sole diet, depending on the brand and format.